 - Always poop in a properly dug cat hole, or pack it out in Wag Bags.
 In most places, a 6-8 inch cat hole dug 200 feet away from all water sources, trails, and campsites is totally fine.
-In some places though like delicate high alpine environments, deserts, or river corridors you may need to pack out your poop in wag bags.
+In some places though like delicate high alpine environments, deserts, or river corridors you may need to pack out your poop in wag bags or poop tubes.

 - If cat holes are allowed, you can bury your plain, white, unscented toilet paper in the cat hole, stirring it up with your waste and a little water with a stick.
 Some call this ‘poop soup’ and it kick starts the decomposition process for your waste and toilet paper.
-Do not bury any wet wipes, or scented or colored toilet paper, animals have a very sneaky way of finding these things and digging them back up.
+Do not bury any wet wipes, pads, tampons, scented or colored toilet paper, animals have a very sneaky way of finding these things and digging them back up.

 - Pack out any used wet wipes, scented toilet paper, tampon or sanitary pad products in a designated Ziploc bag.
 You can cover it up with duct tape, or line the inside with a black ‘dog poop’ bag, so that you (and your hiking partners) don’t have to see your used trash.
 You can also crush up some aspirin and put it in there if you’re worried about the smell.

-After you have all your trash in baggies in your pack, be sure to store it properly at night, with your food and any other smelly items, 200 feet away from your campsite either hung in a bear bag or tucked away in a bear canister.
+If you still have trash baggies in your pack, be sure to store them properly at night, with your food and any other smelly items, 200 feet away from your campsite either hung in a PCT-style bear bag or tucked away in a bear canister.

 One last reminder: Please, please, please always dispose of your waste properly when you’re hiking, and pack out everything you packed in.

 Not only for the sake of the environment and wildlife, but out of respect for other hikers and trail maintainers, so they don’t have to clean up after you.

 If you have any questions at all about Leave No Trace, drop them in the comments below!